KeyMatchNet: Zero-Shot Pose Estimation in 3D Point Clouds by Generalized Keypoint Matching: Experiments

 \textbf{Testing out of class:} The out-of-class dataset consists of industrial objects, such as motors and pulleys.
 The objects were used for the WRS assembly challenge held in 2018 \cite{yokokohji2019assembly}.
 The objects were chosen as they represent an industrial challenge, and because of the variety.
 To further test the robustness of the system, varying levels of noise is added to the points clouds.

 The results of the network performance and pose estimation is shown in Tab.~\ref{tab:wrs}.
-It is seen that our developed method obtains very good performance on these objects that appear quite different compared with the training data.
+It is seen that our developed method obtains very high recall on these objects that appear quite different compared with the training data.
 When adding noise the difference becomes even more pronounced.
 The ability to correctly compute features for both in and out-of-class objects is shown in Fig.~\ref{fig:pe}.
-The GPU based method actually shows better performance than the comparison method.
-However, these is a noticeable drop for object id 8 with 5~\% noise.
+The GPU based method actually shows higher recall than the comparison method.
+However, these is a noticeable drop for WRS 8 (Shaft) at 5~\% noise.